Eve-Ramat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. * echo "$(($BREATH ** $LOVE)): Displays the result of BREATH to the power LOVE.
 (BREATH and LOVE are environment variables)

-12. * printf '%x\n' $DECIMAL: Converts a number from base 2 to base 10.
+12. * echo $((2#$BINARY)): Converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script displays the number in base 10, followed by a new line